nwlandry/mean-FLAME/README.md

 life-cycle/build/life-cycle 1000.0 0.5 20.0 0.2 1.0 0.1 0.5 0.05 50 5 5
 ```

-## Lokta-Volterra
+## Lotka-Volterra
-Species interactions, modeled with Lokta-Volterra systems of equations, are one of the most ubiquitous examples of mean-field models in ecology.
+Species interactions, modeled with Lotka-Volterra systems of equations, are one of the most ubiquitous examples of mean-field models in ecology.
 They capture a simplified version of predator-prey or competition dynamics.
 This system contains no spatial aspects or coupling between subsystems to demonstrate how to generalize the internal dynamics of mean-FLAME models to systems with more than one degree of freedom (or variable of interest).

-The installation process creates an executable called `lokta-volterra` that is located in `life-cycle/build`.
+The installation process creates an executable called `lotka-volterra` that is located in `life-cycle/build`.
 To run this executable, from the main directory run
 ```
-Lokta-Volterra/build/lokta-volterra <beta> <mu> <K> <nu> <n_l> <n_me1> <n_me2>
+Lotka-Volterra/build/lotka-volterra <beta> <mu> <K> <nu> <n_l> <n_me1> <n_me2>
 ```
 If you want to use the parameters in Fig. 5, the command to run is
 ```
-Lokta-Volterra/build/lokta-volterra 0.1 0.005 20 0.1 1 3 3
+Lotka-Volterra/build/lotka-volterra 0.1 0.005 20 0.1 1 3 3
 ```

 ## SIRS